cy023/NuM487BOOT/README.md

 # NuM487BOOT

-A serial and secure programming tool for SAME54 series microcontroller.
+A serial and secure programming tool for Nuvoton M480 series microcontroller.

 ## Boot Scheme